-Dr Eugene Sebastian is the Director of The Australia-Indonesia Centre.
+Dr Eugene Sebastian is the Director and Chief Executive Officer of The Australia-Indonesia Centre.

 Eugene brings a wealth of experience from both the higher education and private sectors, including more than 25 years of experience in international strategy and operational management in higher education.

 Before his appointment as Director, he served as Deputy Pro Vice-Chancellor Business International at RMIT University, leading the University’s College of Business strategy in China, Vietnam, Indonesia and Singapore.
 He also held lead responsibility for the University’s “Growing Indonesia” strategy.